HipexBV/DeployConfiguration/README.md

 - `listen` Listen to unix socket or ip:port (default `{{domain_path}}var/run/redis.sock`)
 - `master` Redis instance is slave of configuration
 - `configuration` Extra configuration for redis config

+### \HipexDeployConfiguration\Command\Deploy\SupervisorConfiguration
+Create supervisor service configuration for long running process like varnish or PWA nodejs service.

+Arguments:
+- `name` Name of the service
+- `supervisorCommand` The command to run
+- `workders` Number of workers (default `1`)
+- `configuration` Array of extra configuration settings for supervisor.